Bona Vacantia Estates and Missing Wills

 Is it really a Bona Vacantia estate?

 I said the Bona Vacantia Division only deals with estates where there’s no Will.
 That’s right in principle, but in actual fact, they sometimes include an estate on the Bona Vacantia list where there is a Will – it’s just not been found.
-If there’s no evidence of a Will at the deceased person’s home or other likely places where it could be stored such as their bank or a local solicitor then it’s often assumed the deceased person didn’t make a Will.
+If there’s no evidence of a Will at the deceased person’s home or other likely places such a local solicitor then it’s often assumed the deceased person didn’t make a Will.
 If the person made a Will but it isn’t found their estate has to be administered in accordance with the intestacy rules.

 Lots of people are secretive about their Wills and not everyone is careful with their paperwork.
 It’s surprisingly common for people to make Wills and not keep a record of where their Wills are stored.
 A Will might come to light years after the person died.

-Here’s what could happen in a bona vacantia case if the Will is missing
+Here’s what can happen in a bona vacantia case if the Will is missing

-Jim discovers that his late mother’s half sister Doris, who he’s not had any contact with for years has died apparently without a Will and her estate has appeared on the Bona Vacantia list.
+Jim discovers his late mother’s half-sister Doris, who he’s not had any contact with for years has died.
+She apparently died without a Will and her estate has appeared on the Bona Vacantia list.
 Jim puts in a claim for the estate which will give him a windfall of £150,000.
-But, Doris did make a Will years before her death leaving her estate to a life long friend, Enid and a local charity.
+But, Doris did make a Will years before her death leaving her estate to an old friend, Enid and a local charity.
 Unless Enid and the charity can locate Doris’ Will then Jim is going to take their inheritances under the intestacy rules.

 Jim could also be at risk.
-If Jim makes a claim for Doris’ estate and later, may be years later, Enid or the charity find Doris’ missing Will they can make Jim pay back the money to Doris’ estate.
+If Jim makes a claim for Doris’ estate and later (possibly years later) Enid or the charity find Doris’ missing Will they can make Jim pay back the money to Doris’ estate.

 All of this uncertainty, time and expense could be avoided by following a few simple steps…

 - Ask your solicitor to register your Will through one of the national Will register schemes